Kaesang Pangarep: Business career

 Kaesang is active in the culinary business, owning a chain of banana-centered outlets operating in several cities in Indonesia.
 He also created a clothing line, featuring images of tadpoles.
 In addition, he is active as a marketer in a 2017-launched startup called Madhang, which works with culinary SMEs and households.
+In 2019, he co-founded GK HEBAT, a business incubator focusing on SMEs in the culinary sector.
+He became the company's CEO.
+Among other investments, the firm took an 8 percent stake in a publicly listed frozen shrimp products company for Rp 92 billion (~USD 6.5 million).